davidmoten/openapi-codegen/README.md

 For situations where `nullable` is false (the default) then pass `java.util.Optional`.
 The API itself will make this obvious.

+## Null safety
+The choice has been made with *openapi-generator* that nulls should never be passed as parameters in methods or constructors (and empty is represented by `Optional.empty()` or by not specifying a field in a builder method.

+Java docs written at the release of Java 8 in 2014 state that

+>Optional is primarily intended for use as a method return type where there is a clear need to represent "no result," and where using null is likely to cause errors.

+When is null likely to cause errors?
+If the consumer of the method is a member of a small team that knows a domain well perhaps the answer is not often.
+The answer is *anytime* if the consumer of the method is an arbitrary member of the public, and that is the use case being supported by *openapi-codegen*.

+Though interesting to know the intent, the statement carries little argumentation so is not the basis for a decision about more widespread use (in constructor and method parameters).

+I suspect that the JDK 8 authors were scared of an explosion of Optional adaption in the Java ecosystem that might adversely affect performance (due to allocation pressure).
+Our use case is dominated by IO delays not GC pressure so there is an opportunity to add more meaning to method and constructor signatures.

+As a Scala user I came distinctly aware of the power of using `Option` everywhere instead of `null`.
+There are no end of conversations out there on the web about the evils of `null`, the case is strong for the cost of unexpected `NullPointerException`s.

+As a Java user I've always been frustrated having to dive into javadoc to decide if a parameter is nullable.
+Life is easier if it's written into the signature of the parameter, and I don't mind wrapping the odd parameter with `Optional.ofNullable` (only required for those parameters that aren't constant, dynamically determined).

+HTTP API interaction is a fundamentally IO limited activity (though networks are getting faster and localhost networking is well ahead of interhost networking).
+As such the use of Optional wrappers here and there is not the performance consideration that it might be if GC pressure (from object creation) was a limiting factor.

+Builder use means that unwrapped non-null values can always be passed as parameters.

+IntelliJ IDEA detects and warns about use of Optional types in fields and method parameters.
+That's an unnecessary warning, I'd suppress it.

+An alternative to using Optional in a widespread fashion is to use `jakarta.annotation` `@Nullable` and `@Nonnull` annotations parameters so that IDEs can provide some analysis of problematic null use.
+I chose not to do that but it's a valid approach too (both approaches have pros and cons).

+Here are some more benefits of Optional use in parameters:

+**Explicitly handles optionality**

+Optional clearly signals that a parameter might be absent, forcing the developer to explicitly handle the case where the value is not provided.
+This reduces the likelihood of NullPointerExceptions compared to simply using a nullable type and performing manual null checks.

+**Cleaner code for null checks**

+Optional provides convenient methods like `isPresent()`, `orElse()`, `orElseThrow()`, and `ifPresent()` that can lead to more concise and readable code for handling the presence or absence of a parameter, eliminating verbose if (param != null) blocks.

+**Improved API clarity**

+By using Optional in the method signature, the API consumer immediately understands that the parameter is not strictly required, enhancing the clarity of the controller's contract.

+**Simplified default value handling**

+`Optional.orElse()` allows for easily providing a default value when the parameter is not present, streamlining the logic for optional inputs.

 ## Logging
 `slf4j` is used for logging.
 Add the implementation of your choice.